About the event

 The workshop will use examples and exercises drawn from various aspects of bioinformatics work.
 After completing the workshop, students should be in a position to -

 (1) take advantage of the advanced language features in their own programs and

 (2) use appropriate tools when developing software programs.

 This event will be delivered virtually via Zoom & Slack, see more details on the further information tab.

 Please see here for a detailed syllabus of the course.

-- Introduction to Python for Biologists virtual course attendees, July 2020
+- Advanced Python for Biologists virtual course attendees, October 2020

 Who is this event for

 Students should have enough biological/bioinformatics background to appreciate the examples and exercise problems (i.e. they should know what a protein accession number, BLAST report, and FASTA sequence is) and should also have basic Python experience.
 Students should be familiar with the use of lists, loops, functions and conditions in Python and have written at least a few small programs from scratch.

 If you are unsure about the suitability of this course for your needs, questions can be directed to Martin Jones.